The following questions and answers are specific to how OAuth 2.0 works with BitTitan products.

 How does OAuth 2.0 work?

 To access protected data stored on Google services, use OAuth 2.0 for authorization.
 Google APIs support OAuth 2.0 flows for different types of client applications.
 In all of these flows, the client application requests an access token that is associated with only the client application and the owner of the protected data being accessed.
 The access token is also associated with a limited scope that defines the kind of data the client application has access to (for example, "Manage your tasks").
-An important goal for OAuth 2.0 is to provide secure and convenient access to the protected data, while minimizing the potential impact if an access token is stolen.
+An important goal for OAuth 2.0 is to provide secure and convenient access to the protected data while minimizing the potential impact if an access token is stolen.

-The typical work flow for OAuth 2.0 requests:
+Work flow for OAuth 2.0 requests: